-The new regulations include many changes to the exempt categories, which will go into effect January 21, 2019.
+The new regulations include many changes to the exempt categories, which went into effect January 21, 2019.
 In most cases, they have been expanded to include research that previously could not be exempt.
 One of the most notable changes for UWM researchers is that “benign behavioral interventions” will now be considered exempt (see category 3).

 Expedited categories have not changed.

 Below is a summary of the changes to the exempt categories.
 Click here to access full text for all categories (pdf).

 Educational research: Minor changes were made, clarifying that the research must not disrupt students’ learning.

 (1) Research, conducted in established or commonly accepted educational settings, that specifically involves involving normal educational practices that are not likely to adversely impact students’ opportunity to learn required educational content or the assessment of educators who provide instruction.
 This includes most such as research on regular and special education instructional strategies, and research on the effectiveness of or the comparison among instructional techniques, curricula, or classroom management methods.

 Exempt Category 2: Anonymous / non-sensitive surveys, interviews, etc. – Revised